pegahcarter/crypto-simulations/README.md

 ### rebalance portfolio
 Files to start rebalancing your own crypto portfolio.
 Note: code for API interaction is designed for Binance.
 If you are using a difference exchange, code in 'rebalance.py' will need to be adjusted accordingly.

-Currently, transactions are only recorded in CSV.
+All data is stored in a SQL database.

 ### backtests
 Python files used to: